 Benchmark 2: Students determine how the non-dramatic art forms are modified to enhance the expression of ideas and emotions in theatre.

-1) I can understand the use of other art forms in dramatic presentations.
+- 1) I can understand the use of other art forms in dramatic presentations. - 2) I can recognize the importance of visual literacy.

 Benchmark 3: Students illustrate the integration of several arts media in informal presentations.